m4tty-d/single-tasker/README.md

 #Single Tasker

-This is a university project for Programming Technologies and Programming Environment courses.
+This is a university project for the Programming Technologies and Programming Environments courses.